Skip to content

 3. Economic interest

-:::note The mentioned fields are part of the person resource in which all the customer data points are stored. :::
+These fields are part of the person resource where all customer data points are stored.

 Webhooks